 Nigel apologized again for his friends' rude behavior before chasing after them.
 Robert knew that Nigel was nice but it didn't matter, to him, all he saw was a British brat.

-"They probably all think they're superior to me" Robert muttered spitefully.
+"They probably all think they're superior to me," Robert muttered spitefully.

 "Oh yeah, maybe he's on right now!"
 Robert grinned as he quickly sat in his chair.
 He glanced at the clock and took a moment to think about it.
-"It should only be somewhere in between three and four in the afternoon so he should be on right now.
+"It should only be somewhere between three and four in the afternoon over there so he should be on right now.
 Or at least be awake."
 He sighed in disappointment when it turned out that his friend was not even on at the moment.
 "I guess it's back to being bored!" he groaned.

 Robert grabbed his soccer goggles and placed them around his neck.
-He was about to go downstairs to meet his parents a little ahead of time but stopped when he remembered that he hadn't turned his computer off just yet.
+He was about to go downstairs to meet his parents ahead of time but stopped when he remembered that he hadn't turned his computer off just yet.

 He walked back to his computer to find a strange message on it.

 Robert McCoy, are you ready to face your destiny?

 "Huh?
 My destiny?"
 Robert read.
 He looked it over and over again before clicking the 'OK' button.
 It was better than being bored at least.

 The message changed and it showed an image of an egg that seemed to be pulsing, beating like a heart would.
 Underneath it, it stated: You are about to start an unbelievable journey into the Digital World?
 Are you prepared for this?
 Click the Digi-Egg if you are.

 Robert did as the message stated and suddenly, there was a bright flash of light and lying in front of him was a red device of some sort.
 He slowly picked it up and turned it over in his hands to try and figure out what exactly it was.